nuts-foundation/go-leia/README.md

 Indexing JSON documents is where the real added value of leia lies.
 For each collection multiple indices can be added.
+Each added index will slow down write operations.

 An index can be added and removed: